-Chatswood Road Medical Centre has officially been approved to administer the COVID-19 vaccinations when they roll out.
-This will be for the Phase 1b eligible patients to begin with.
+Chatswood Road Medical Centre has officially been approved to administer the COVID-19 vaccinations.

 Please note: People who are not eligible for Medicare can still receive a free COVID-19 vaccination service at a General Practitioner-led Respiratory Clinic or at a state or territory vaccination clinic.

-All clinics participating in the administration of Covid vaccines must complete the government mandated training specific for this vaccine.
+All clinics participating in the administration of Covid vaccines must complete the government mandated training specific for these vaccines.
 All our staff involved in the Covid clinics will be fully certified before starting and all infection control and safety procedures will be strictly adhered to.

-We will run clinics on Tuesdays, Wednesdays and Thursdays.
+We will run clinics on Mondays, Tuesdays, Wednesdays, Thursdays and Fridays.
 These appointments will be for the Covid vaccine only.
 Any other issue including scripts will require a separate appointment at a different time.

 Because the vaccine supply is strictly controlled, we will not have capacity to immunise without a specific Covax appointment.